 Moses is Monk’s father, who, along with the Mackinaw brothers founded the commune where Monk grew up.
-Moses and Monk did not see eye to eye on many things.
+Moses and Monk do not see eye to eye on many things.
+This is from earlier in Monk’s life, when he was young and still living on the farm.

 “Take it in your hand, take hold of it.”
 Moses took a handful of dirt from where I stood and put it in my hands.
 “Feel that?
 Compress it; run it through you fingers; smell it; it is the foundation of our lives, the soil that forms our bodies, our connection to Mother Earth!”